 Side Servings with Italian Sauce Recipes

-The majority of us aren’t much fond of the vegetables, yet you can serve it with zucchini noodles or rice.
+Most of us aren’t fond of vegetables, yet you can serve them with zucchini noodles or rice.
 However, if you prefer vegetables go with oven-roasted veggies, parmesan vegetables, or maybe try rustic veggies.

 Besides, you can serve it with potatoes, green and red bell peppers, and broccoli.
 Asparagus also works great with this in the case of broccoli.